Get to know how to manage product catalog pages and templates.

 The navigation component shows content and catalog pages.
 It is possible to show either the catalog landing page or the first level categories in the navigation.
 Hovering over a category will show second level categories as a second line.

-Clicking on a category will open the category page (or product list page).
+Clicking on a category opens the category page (or product list page).

-Clicking on a product will open the product detail page.
+Clicking on a product opens the product detail page.